 Work out the amount of bleach to add to the bath.

-• For a 2.1% product, add 2 mls for every litre of water.
+- For a 2.1% product, add 2 mL for every litre of water.

 Soak in the bath for 10 to 15 minutes then wash with non-soap cream.

-• Pat skin dry with a towel – do not share towels.
+- Pat skin dry with a towel – don't share towels.

-• Apply steroid and moisturiser creams as in your eczema plan.
+- Apply steroid and moisturiser creams as in your eczema plan(external link).

 You can print these instructions out(external link) and keep them handy.

-• Use steroids on any skin with red, itchy, active eczema - on darker skin, eczema may not look red - it may look lighter or darker, and feel rough.
+Topical steroids are essential for eczema care and safe when used as directed.
+Use topical steroids on any skin with red, itchy, active eczema.
+On darker skin, eczema may not look red – it may look lighter or darker, and feel rough.

-• Stop steroid creams when eczema has gone and start if eczema returns, but keep using moisturiser every day.
+Stop topical steroids when eczema has gone and start if eczema returns, but keep using moisturiser every day.

 See your healthcare provider if: